Travelling through Malta Like a Local

 From Fort St Elmo we walked along the seafront to the Valletta ferry terminal, off Boat Street, to Sliema.
 The ferry costs €2 per person and takes just over five minutes.

 We walked up the hill to look at Holy Trinity Church, which was closed.
 So instead, we headed for the coast where I had a swim beside some rock pools.
 The view across the bay towards St Johns merited a beer.
-Although we could have taken a bus back, we decided to take a Bolt back to our resort, which only cost €15.
+Although we could have taken a bus, we decided to take a Bolt back to our resort, which only cost €15.

 Lazing at the Hotel